 2 Software: scaleinvariance

-Clouds are widely assumed to be created by a large number of distinct dynamical mechanisms, each operating at a unique spatial scale.
+Clouds are widely assumed to be created by a large number of separable dynamical mechanisms, each operating at a unique spatial scale.
 This view is inconsistent with "scale invariance",1 a property we found applies widely to cloud size and shape2,3 but was previously obscured by measurement biases.4 Our findings suggest a more parsimonious understanding of cloud dynamics, with implications for climate modeling.1

 1 Blog: The ignored lesson of cloud shape